 I like this tale, because it’s the same as in any other sport.
 It wasn’t the Super Bowl or even Nationals, but the difference between good and great is not much in the athletic world.
 I’m blessed to get to compete and take this stuff into consideration and you can be too.
 Here are my top take-aways:

 - Boat Prep: The compass would not work the first day, as it was not charged.
 Despite this we were in 5th 2 points out of first going into the final 2 races.

 - We had room until we didn’t.
 The last day, current was taking boats up the starting line, which caused a hole that I thought would be a safe spot to quickly dissipate.
 Perhaps I could have made a case for not spinning, especially considering that the competitor did not say protest, but I felt like I fowled and did my turn.
 Regardless, I will be staying in the box from now on, which is the zone where I cannot be brought up above the starting boat.

-- We were in the top 4, ahead of the boats that we needed to beat downwind.
+- We were in the top 4, ahead of the boats that we needed to beat, and on port sailing downwind.
 The boats behind were bringing a puff from the left.
 We gybed to slow up for the puff and take it to the middle, but the wall of boats kept the slight puff from filling in across the course.
-We got passed by about 5 boats, and could not come back.
+We got passed by about 5 boats, and were unable to come back.
 So, from now on we will probably wait for the puff to get to us before we gybe in it.

 That’s it in my book.
 I will say that the first day we did a good job figuring out that the current was helping boats come in from the left upwind and not the right.
 One race we did not know where to go because the slight puff we saw on the right was conflicting with the current advantage on the left.
 We gambled with the wind and it did not work so in hindsight we should have defaulted to the left since we were unsure.
 It was not our best race.